Dental Care Tips for Dogs

 If your dog is not used to having its teeth cleaned, allow it to get used to the brush and toothpaste before you start.
 Do this by squirting a small amount of toothpaste onto your finger and allowing your dog to lick it off.
 Then, with a small amount of toothpaste on the brush, begin brushing gently and slowly, gradually building-up as you go.

 There are different types of toothbrushes that can be used to clean your dog's teeth.
-At Oscar, we recommend either Beaphar Finger Toothbrush or Beaphar Toothbrush with a handle, which both come with dog toothpaste.
+At OSCAR, we recommend either Beaphar Finger Toothbrush or Beaphar Toothbrush and toothpaste set.
 Please remember, human toothpaste is not safe to use to clean your dog's teeth.

 Puppies should be trained at an early age to accept teeth cleaning as part of their normal grooming regime.
 Beaphar Puppy Dental Kit is a handy puppy toothbrush and paste with a liver flavour that is ideal for young puppies.

 Alternative ways to maintain healthy dog teeth

 Dental disease is a major health concern for dogs.
 Neglecting your dog's teeth can lead to dental problems such as bad breath, gum disease, tooth loss and abscess formation.
 It is vitally important that your pet receives a regular check-up from the vet.